ericeslinger/scientist/readme.md

 *max* (required): the number of requests allowed before rejecting future requests.

-*keyGenerator* (required): should return a string when called with the args of backoff, used to determine which throttle the BasicThrottle is using.
+*keyGenerator* (required): should return a string when called with the backoff argument, used to determine which throttle the BasicThrottle is using.

 *extendWindow*: if present, the ttl on the throttle is extended by this value in seconds for every request after the first.